Citizen's arrest in Hong Kong: Unlawful detention of reporter Fu Guohao in HK International Airport

 In August 2019, a Global Times reporter Fu Guohao was surrounded by protesters at the Hong Kong International Airport when he refused to show his press pass after being seen taking close-up photos of demonstrators.
 They tied Fu’s hands to a trolley with zip ties, kicked and hit Fu with umbrellas repeatedly for hours.
-Fu was also insulted by shining flashlights in his eyes and pouring water on him.
+Fu was also insulted by shining flashlights in his eyes and pouring water on him and searched by protestors.
 Protestors also denied Fu from any medical support by paramedics until 12.20am of the following morning when paramedics managed to rescue him.

 When Democrats Lawmaker Fernando Cheung was asked to comment on such assault, Cheung said if any person saw Fu doing illegal acts, he could execute his civil arrest power and bring him to Police or the Airport Authority.
 But he latterly admitted that he could not witness Fu engaging in any illegal activities.
 This triggers a hot debate on citizen’s arrest and the legal red line of unlawful detention.

+Video footage of protestors' attack on Fu showed him shouting, "I support the Hong Kong police: you can beat me now!" (in Chinese) as protestors tied him up.
+His words became a viral online expression of pro-establishment support among mainland Chinese.
+A common mainland perspective is that protestors' attack on Fu marked a peak in the violence of the 2019-2020 Hong Kong protests.